JuliaReach/ReachabilityAnalysis.jl/README.md

 - Hybrid systems with piecweise-affine dynamics
 - Hybrid systems with non-linear dynamics

-Research credit and references to the scientific papers presenting the algorithms implemented in this package can be found in the source code and in the [online documentation](http://juliareach.github.io/ReachabilityAnalysis.jl/dev/).
+Research credit and full references to the scientific papers presenting the algorithms implemented in this package can be found in the source code and in the [online documentation](http://juliareach.github.io/ReachabilityAnalysis.jl/dev/).